-If the payment is Then the treatment is Wages Counted as earned income Exception: Tips under \$20 per month are counted as unearned income for the non-MAGI programs.
+If the payment is Then the treatment is Wages Counted as earned income Difficulty of Care Payments Excluded from countable income for MAGI programs.
+Counted as earned income for non-MAGI programs.
+Tips Under \$20 per month are counted as unearned income for the non-MAGI programs.
+U.S. Census Wages For wages from temporary work for the U.S. Census, see MA606N.
 Flex Income Credits Any part of the credits paid to the person in their wages instead being used to purchase benefits is counted as earned income.
-On call, standby or non-work pay Counted for all Medical Assistance programs as earned income.
+On call, standby or non-work pay On call, standby or non-work pay Counted for all Medical Assistance programs as earned income.